 Reduce healthcare-associated infection (HAI) with better protocols that save costs and enhance the patient experience.

-How do you design an inviting waiting space that welcomes wellness seekers without also inviting risks for contamination?
+How do you design an inviting waiting space that welcomes patients without also inviting risks for contamination?
 It’s the challenge that healthcare settings have always faced.
 However, the urgency for creating safe and sterile waiting areas, consultation areas, rehabilitation areas, treatment areas and examination areas has intensified from COVID-19 impact.

 The Provincial Infection Control Network of British Columbia cites the risk for healthcare-associated infection (HAI) as a significant patient safety issue and economic burden for the healthcare system.
 Within Canada, one in nine hospital patients contracts an HAI.
 The 220,000 cases of HAI that occur each year within Canada’s hospitals result in 8,000 deaths.
 In the United States, the Centers for Disease Control (CDC) reports that one in 25 U.S. hospital patients is diagnosed with at least one infection related to hospital care.
 This high infection rate culminates in approximately 722,000 infections with 75,000 deaths.
 In addition to a toll on human well-being, the high HAI rate in the United States leads to up to $33 billion in excess costs annually.